mwasserstein/Code_For_Wasserstein_2026/README.md

 python Generate_PARSIVEL_Datasets.py --period FR
 ```

-These scripts read raw observational data from the Wasatch Deployment archive and write processed files to `Data/MRR/` and `Data/PARSIVEL/`.
+These scripts read raw observational data from the data archive and write processed files to `Data/MRR/` and `Data/PARSIVEL/`.

 ---